daiearth22/test/sales-process/accounting/index.html.md

 * In case we worked less, we issue a credit invoice for the reminder

-It is preferred to avoid both the above cases (extra work for us/index.html.md)
+It is preferred to avoid both the above cases (extra work for us)

 ## Correcting an invoice for a customer who forgot to add VAT number when subscribing via Recurly